nevengjoreski/casumo/README.md

 ## How I did it

+* The primary interest was to sort and render on client side
 * Preparing your full library at the beginning
 * Using Suspense and Lazy loading for the initial loading while the faker helps me create 1 million books
 * The ag-grid configuration does the rest